Skip to main content

 Define A Warn Message

 In the previous step we learned that Error messages are the highest level of escalation.
-Warn messages are the second.
+Warn messages are the next level down.

 Their main purpose, therefore, is to alert operators so that they can resolve issues before they ever escalate to an error.